 Given all this initial success, what more needs to be accomplished?

-Most importantly, we want to encourage other states across the country to engage in data driven strategies to expand arts education for the rest of the nation.
+With significant new grants from The CMA Foundation, the philanthropic arm of the Country Music Association, and The Music Man Foundation the project is expanding to other states across the country encouraging them to engage in data-driven strategies to expand arts education for the rest of the nation.

 In doing so, we expect to realize critical goals that will elevate the conversation to the national stage: